 The functions of a community council are set out in LGA 1972 and in other legislation.
 Among the services and amenities they most commonly provide are village halls, playing fields and open spaces, seats, shelters, street lighting and footpaths.
 Under the Local Government Act 2000 (as amended by the Local Government (Wales) Measure 2011), community councils have power to do anything they consider is likely to achieve the promotion or improvement of the economic well-being, social well-being or environmental well-being of their area.

+Accordingly, the Local Authorities (Model Code of Conduct) (Wales) Order 2008 provides a model code as regards the conduct which is expected of members of community councils.
 Where a community does not have a council of its own, the local electors may hold a community meeting and, subject to certain statutory conditions, apply for an order establishing a separate council for the community.
 The application is made to the principal council for the area which must be satisfied that the relevant conditions have been met.